Adwaita (design language): Typography

+Beginning with GNOME 48, Adwaita adopted a new typeface family known as "Adwaita Fonts".
+The Adwaita Fonts family is a slight modification of the Inter typeface family, however it also includes a monospaced font known as "Adwaita Mono", which is a modified version of Iosevka.
+With this change, the default typeface for GNOME will be known as "Adwaita Sans".

-Adwaita uses the contemporary humanist sans-serif Cantarell typeface that was designed by Dave Crossland.
+Previously, Adwaita used the contemporary humanist sans-serif Cantarell typeface that was designed by Dave Crossland.
 Corresponding with the 3.28 version release of GNOME in 2018, Cantarell was expanded to include light and extra bold weights.

-The Cantarell family does not contain a monospaced font, and Adwaita does not specify an alternative.
-Oftentimes, where a monospaced font is beneficial, GNOME calls for simply using a monospaced style that is chosen by the operating system shipping GNOME.

 Iconography

 Adwaita defines two separate style classes of icons that are meant to differentiate between concepts used for applications and user interfaces.
 Whereas applications use full-color in their primary icons, "symbolic" icons, monochromatic by design, are meant for user interfaces.

 App icons

 Each app targeted for GNOME should have a primary icon.
 The GNOME Human Interface Guidelines prescribe that an app's icon should correspond to a simple, recognizable metaphor.
 They are not meant to be flat, but rather simplistic, and can contain some depth.
 However, shadows are to be avoided.
+App developers can request an icon from the GNOME Design Team in a GitLab repository.